sourmash-bio/sourmash/doc/command-line.md

 **We strongly suggest using .zip files to store signatures: they are fast, small, and fully supported by all the sourmash commands.**

+Note that when outputting large collections of signatures, some save formats require holding all the sketches in memory until they can be written out, and others can save progressively.
+This can affect memory usage!
+Currently `.sig` and `.sig.gz` formats are held in memory, while `.zip`, directory outputs, and `.sqldb` formats write progressively to disk.

 For more detailed information on database formats and performance tradeoffs, please see [the advanced usage information for databases!](databases-advanced.md)